maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

   ```
   when the data is received the server can validate the ID and write the data to
   network.

+### File Metadata Request (HEAD)

+The file metadata request sends the response in in the header fields.
+As an alternate approach,
+instead of the headers the metadata can be sent as a JSON response.
+[AWS](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectHEAD.html)
+uses the headers approach while [GCS](https://cloud.google.com/storage/docs/json_api/v1/objects/get#parameters) uses JSON response.
+Since the fields that are sent back is minimal, the preference was for using the headers.

 # Unresolved questions